elicus/wpmozo-blocks-and-addons/README.txt

 * Initial release of the plugin.

 == Changelog ==
+2025-10-01 - Version 1.4.0
+* New: Image Accordion Block.
+* New: Facebook Embedded Video Block.
+* New: Facebook Like Block.
+* New: Facebook Share Block.
+* New: Facebook Comments Block.
+* New: Twitter Embedded Tweet Block.
+* New: Twitter Share Button Block.
+* New: Twitter Follow Button Block.

 2025-09-19 - Version 1.3.0
 * New: Advanced Button Block.
 * New: Rotating Text Block.